-If you take a trip that combines business and pleasure, you can only claim tax relief on costs that you can show are separate from the private part of your journey.
+If you take a trip that combines business and pleasure, you can only claim tax relief on costs you can show are separate from the private part of your journey.

 - Breakdown cover

-- Hire charges
+- Hire charges.

-Again, tax relief only applies to these if they are business, rather than private expenses.
+Again, tax relief only applies to these if they are business rather than private expenses.

-But, if you have to buy a uniform that identifies what you do, or you need special protective clothing to do your job, you can claim for that.
+But, if you must buy a uniform that identifies what you do or needs special protective clothing to do your job, you can claim for that.

 If you’re an entertainer, and the clothes you’re buying are a costume for a stage, TV or film performance, then you can claim tax relief on those.

 Stock and materials

-You can claim tax back on:
+You can claim tax back on the following:

-- Items that you resell, e.g. stock
+- Items that you resell, such as stock

 - Raw materials that you use to make goods for sale